rowanc1/blog/birs2016-intro.md

 ## Building a community

-The workshop will be attended by senior faculty who can provide a retrospective analysis of the development of individual subdisciplines as well as help identify the "big win" targets for young researchers.
+The workshop will be attended by senior faculty who can provide a retrospective analysis of the development of individual sub-disciplines as well as help identify the "big win" targets for young researchers.
 Complementing these senior faculty will be graduate students and post-doctoral fellows who bring their own vision and who will ultimately be the next researchers implementing the integration challenges of the future.
 BIRS provides a unique opportunity to target top researchers across the field of geophysics to look back, synthesize, and organize an approach to move forward as a community.
 Furthermore, this opportunity coincides with the onset of a software revolution associated with open source, web-based development communities.
 It is now possible to have community-maintained software repositories that have contributors from a range of disciplines spread across the globe.
 This transformational shift in decentralized software development and maintenance, coupled with the opportunity to come together through BIRS to strategize and build upon the framework presents a unique, timely opportunity that has the potential to result in an enduring, game changing impact to geophysical simulation and inversion.

 ---